SalmanEagle/w-a-r/README.md

 # w-a-r

-w-a-r (Women Advancing Resource): Paying individuals for any (gig economy or otherwise) job applications via an Ethereum token, based on Upvotes received at Reddit community.
+w-a-r (Women Advancing Resource): Paying individuals for any (gig economy or otherwise) job application via an Ethereum token, based on Upvotes received at Reddit community.

 - PHASE 1: